 8.2 Access for Audit Purposes.
 For the purpose of audit and examination, to verify the County's work and invoices, to assist in negotiations for additional work, and to resolve claims and disputes, the City shall have reasonable access to and be permitted to inspect such books, records and documents that are not privileged or otherwise exempt from disclosure under applicable law in order to monitor and evaluate the service provided pursuant to this Agreement.
 If an audit is performed, the County will be afforded the opportunity for an audit exit conference and an opportunity to comment and submit any supporting documentation on the pertinent portions of any draft audit report and any final audit report will include written comments of reasonable length, if any, of the County.

 8.3 Disclosure of Public Records.
-The Parties acknowledge that all non-privileged, non-exempt information and reports that may result from access to records under this Agreement is subject to public disclosure.
+The Parties acknowledge that all non-privileged, non-exempt records that may result from access to records under Subsection 2.6.b of this Agreement are subject to public disclosure.

 9. INDEMNIFICATION AND LEGAL RELATIONS